cnabio/cnab-spec/101-bundle-json.md

   - `architecture`: The architecture of the image (`i386`, `amd64`, `arm32`...)
   - `os`: The operating system of the image
 - `mediaType`: The media type of the image

+### Resolving Image References

+With invocation images and images that use the OCI image format, the referenced image is of the format `REGISTRY/IMAGE:TAG@DIGEST`.

+`REGISTRY` is optional. `IMAGE` is required. `TAG` is optional. `DIGEST` is optional, but strongly recommended.

+- If `IMAGE` is not specified, the runtime MUST fail with an error.
+- When `DIGEST` is specified, the runtime MUST use the version specified by that digest and MUST fail if an image of that digest cannot be found.
+- When no `DIGEST` is specified, but a `TAG` is specified, the runtime MUST use an image with that tag or fail.
+- When neither `DIGEST` nor `TAG` is defined, the behavior is undefined.
+- If `REGISTRY` is missing, a runtime SHOULD assume `dockerhub.io` is the registry.
+This matches the behavior of existing clients.

+For images that are not OCI images, the digest MAY be embedded using the `@digest` notation above.
+However, for such formats, `TAG`, `NAME`, and `REGISTRY` remain undefined in this spec.

 ## The Image Map